dwdas9/home/articles/Synapse-ADF/SynapseLakeDBAndLakehouse.md

 - **Delta Lake Tables**: Parquet files saved as Delta format.
 - **Lakehouse**: Delta Lake tables registered in a Lake Database.
 - **Warehouse**: Real SQL tables in a Synapse Dedicated SQL Pool created from Lake Database tables for high-performance queries.

-This simplified explanation should help you get a clear understanding of these concepts without getting into too many details.